 Carleton Davidson Stadium became the home the of Champion City Kings of the Prospect League in 2014.
-The franchise had just relocated from Slippery Rock, Pennsylvania and brought organized ball back to Springfield, Ohio, for the first time since the New York Giants fielded a Class D minor league team in 1951.
+The franchise had relocated from Slippery Rock, Pennsylvania, and brought organized ball back to Springfield, Ohio, for the first time since the New York Giants fielded a Class D minor league team in 1951.

 The stadium gets its name from Carleton Davidson who was a prominent-area Chevrolet dealer, philanthropist, and history enthusiast.
 A $1 million lead gift to the capital campaign by trustees of the Carlton F. and Ruth T. Davidson Trust would ensure that his name would grace the stadium’s entrance upon its opening.

 When the Sliders relocated to Springfield in 2014 it opted for the Champion City moniker, probably because the league already had a team named the Springfield Sliders (now the Lucky Horseshoes) in Illinois, but the nickname derives from when the city was the leading producer of the Champion Combined Reaper and Mower with Sweep Rake.
 The demand was so high for the agriculture products that the manufacturing plant in town covered 54 acres and employed 2,000 people in the 1870s.

 There is one main concession stand located underneath the press box on the main grandstand.
 The food is basic but exactly what you would expect at a ballgame.
 Hot dogs, burgers, brats, pretzels, nachos, popcorn, and peanuts all sell between $3-$6.
 Pizza is served by the slice or by the pie.
 There is a fixings bar with tomato, onions, lettuce, and condiments for fans to top their burgers and hot dogs.